MMIX: Architecture

 MMIX is a big-endian 64-bit reduced instruction set computer (RISC), with 256 64-bit general-purpose registers, 32 64-bit special-purpose registers, fixed-length 32-bit instructions and a 64-bit virtual address space.
 The MMIX instruction set comprises 256 opcodes, one of which is reserved for future expansion.
 MMIX uses IEEE 754 floating-point numbers.

 Instructions

 All instructions have an associated mnemonic.
 For example, instruction #20 (32 decimal) is associated with ADD.
-Most instructions have the symbolic form OP X,Y,Z, where OP specifies the sort of instruction, X specifies the register used to store the result of the instruction and the rest specify the operands of the instruction.
+Most instructions have the symbolic form OP X,Y,Z, where OP specifies the sort of instruction, X specifies the register used to store the result of the instruction, and Y, Z specify the operands of the instruction.
 Each of these fields is eight bits wide.
 For example, ADD $0,$1,3 means "Set $0 to the sum of $1 and 3."
+Some instructions treat Y and Z as a combined 16 bit immediate operand, YZ.

 Most instructions can take either immediate values or register contents; thus a single instruction mnemonic may correspond to one of two opcodes.

 MMIX programs are typically constructed using the MMIXAL assembly language.
 The below is a simple MMIXAL program, which prints the string "Hello, world!":